updated on 23 April 2024

 Do also bear in mind that events such as law fairs and open days are based around networking, so nobody will be surprised if you go up to someone you don’t know and start talking to them.
 It is, after all, the reason for the event!

 If you’re feeling nervous, remember that the main thing is to be friendly and engaging.
 You can start a conversation on a more personal note such as asking how someone’s day is going or how their journey was if you know they’ve travelled to be there.
-Easing your way into a conversation like this will be a more informal way to make you feel comfortable and hopefully allow you to start a rapport with whoever you’re talking to.
+Easing your way into a conversation like this will be a more informal way to make you feel comfortable and hopefully allow you to build rapport with whoever you’re talking to.
 You don’t need to go straight into grilling them about their firm’s five-year strategy!

 You might like to make notes during a networking event.
 This makes it seem like you’re paying attention and actively listening to what they’re saying.
 If the conversation has led to questions you’d like to follow up on, or further points of research – or even if you’d just like to keep in touch for the future – it’s totally acceptable to ask for a business card, email address, or if you can contact them on LinkedIn (there’s more on that below).
 Some firms are even known to write down the names of impressive candidates they’ve met at law fairs.